-PADD and other public land management agencies are subject to the Disposition of District Land for Affordable Housing Act of 2013, which requires that public land dispositions with a housing component restrict a percentage of their project as affordable -30% in locations within $\frac{1}{2}$ mile of a metro station or

-1⁄4 mile from a bus priority corridor/streetcar line, and 20% in all other areas.
+Public land management agencies that dispose of properties under the D.C.
+33 Official Code §10-801 are subject to the Disposition of District Land for Affordable Housing Act of 2013, which requires that public land dispositions with a housing component restrict a percentage of their project as affordable - 30% in locations within 1⁄2 mile of a metro station or 1⁄4 mile from a bus priority corridor/streetcar line, and 20% in all other areas.
 In housing built as rental, one-fourth of the affordable units shall be reserved for residents who earn less than 30% of AMI.
 The remainder of the affordable units shall be restricted to residents who earn less than 50% of AMI.
 In buildings with ownership units, half of the affordable units shall be restricted to residents who earn less than 50% of AMI and the other half of the affordable units shall be restricted to 80% or less.